google search consoleseo toolsgsc toolskeyword researchseo software2026

 How much should I spend on GSC tools?

 Start free.
-Google Looker Studio + Screaming Frog (under 500 URLs) + Search Console Tools free plan gives you substantial capability at no cost.
-If you're managing content at scale or need competitive data, budget $29–$139/month depending on your needs.
+Google Looker Studio + Screaming Frog (under 500 URLs) + Search Console Tools (fully free) gives you substantial capability at no cost.
+If you need competitive data on top, budget $129–$139/month for Ahrefs or Semrush.